 So for the uninitiated, who were the Visionaries?
 They were the latest attempt at resurrecting the hologram, with images on the characters’ chests, staffs and vehicles.
 Their planet had gone through a startling transformation with the coming of the latest Age of Magic and two factions arose; The Spectral Knights wished to lead with compassion to save the newly destitute people, and the Darkling Lords wanted to rule with an iron fist to save the ravaged planet.

 The three-dimensional holograms were a sight to behold, even if it meant playing next to a window or with a torch to see them.
 The chest images represented their inner powers and in the cartoon and comic they’d turn into the animals shown.
-I remember wishing the figures had come with little animal toys too but we just used our imaginations instead.
-The staffs and vehicle holograms gave the characters super powers for a limited time after reciting a magical incantation.
+I remember wishing the figures had come with little animal toys but we just used our imaginations instead.
+The staffs and vehicle holograms also gave the characters super powers for a limited time after reciting a magical incantation.

-The real world origins of the Visionaries may sound familiar to fans of that other Hasbro property.
-A new toy line is released and a bi-monthly American comic is produced to see how it fares, while 13 episodes of a cartoon are produced and Marvel UK eventually launch their own comic, beginning with the US strips.
+The real world origins of the Visionaries may sound familiar to fans of that other Hasbro property; a new toy line is released and a bi-monthly American comic is produced to see how it fares, while 13 episodes of a cartoon are produced and Marvel UK eventually launch their own comic, beginning with the US strips.
 Unfortunately, unlike Transformers the American Visionaries comic didn’t turn monthly, the cartoon didn’t get a lengthy second season commissioned and the UK comic didn’t get to the stage of producing their own strips.